 The budget of the project is set at $5000

-- Prototype of the payment page on website: 30th August 2021
+- Prototype of the payment page on the website: 30th August 2021

-- Installation of the page on website: 30th September 2021
+- Installation of the page on the website: 30th September 2021

-- Project is completed within the set budget
+- The project is completed within the set budget.

 - The payment page has passed the security test